-A few years back, I wrote a piece after the conference in New Orleans that attempted to answer the “Why IB?” question.
-Two years later, it’s not much of a question for me.
+In 2013, I wrote a piece after the conference in New Orleans that attempted to answer the “Why IB?” question.
+Four years later, it’s not much of a question for me.
 It’s more of a no-brainer.
-Since that conference, our school (and district) has not only doubled our overall participation in the IB Diploma Program, but we are now in the candidacy phase for the MYP with the hopes of being authorized in 2016.
-To put it plainly, we are “all in” with regard to IB and we believe that all of our students are better prepared as a result of graduating from an IB World School.
+Since that conference, our school (and district) has not only doubled our overall participation in the IB Diploma Program, but we are now fully authorized in the IB Middle Years Program (MYP).
+To put it plainly, we are “all in” with regard to IB and we believe that all of our students are better prepared as a result of attending an IB World School.

 So “Why IB?”
 Here’s why…